MichaelCurrin/code-cookbook/recipes/containers/terraform.md

 ## Dockerfile example

-I use this at work to setup a certain version of Terraform.
+I use this at work to set up a certain version of Terraform.
 Note that `apt` does not provide Terraform.

 I copy the entire git repo into the image.